Q: What is WriteLab?

 Q: How can I implement WriteLab in my writing center?

 A: We offer one-on-one assistance giving your students access to WriteLab.
 If you're writing center hasn't yet set up an account with WriteLab, schedule a free 30-minute introduction and demo.
 This session will also include information on how you can introduce the software to your writing center.
-If your writing center has already set up an account, then you can visit our How it Works page for detailed instructions on inviting tutors and students to WriteLab.
+If your writing center has already set up an account, then you can visit our Getting Started page for detailed instructions on inviting tutors and students to WriteLab.

 Q: How do I give my students access to WriteLab?